Vinit-69/BankHeist/README.md

 Plan.
 Infiltrate.
 Simulate.
 Escape.

 BankHeist is a Java + DSA-powered simulation game where you orchestrate high-stakes digital bank heists using algorithmic strategy and object-oriented design.
-Design agents, equip tools, analyze security systems modeled as graphs, and simulate mission outcomes using classic DSA techniques like DFS, backtracking, and pathfinding.
+Design agents, equip tools, analyze Nodes systems modeled as graphs, and simulate mission outcomes using classic DSA techniques like DFS, backtracking, and pathfinding.

 ## 👥 Team Members